 To be separated for a few hours or days has the effect of resurfacing your abandonment issues.
 It sends you into a downward spiral of doubt and despair.

 Rather than “out of sight, out of mind,” it’s quite the opposite.
 All you can do is ruminate about where they are, who they are with, and what they are doing.

 This can lead to overbearing behavior such as checking up on your partner by message or phone every hour.

 13. You Visualize Your Partner Leaving You

-Your thoughts enter a dark and dangerous loop in which you literally imagine your partner ending things with you and the trauma and turmoil this will result in.
+Your thoughts enter a dark and dangerous loop in which you imagine your partner ending things with you.
+You think about the trauma and turmoil this will result in.

 14. You Overanalyze Things

-There’s no such thing as a small comment or an insignificant act when you’re around because you’re capable of taking every little thing and assigning far more weight to it than it probably deserves.
+There’s no such thing as a small comment or an insignificant act when you’re around.
+You’re capable of taking every little thing and assigning far more weight to it than it deserves.